Sarah Lawrence College

 While the majority of students' health issues can be met by The Health & Wellness Center, there are times when outside specialists or additional consultation is warranted.
-At such times, the Student Health Insurance Plan sponsored by Sarah Lawrence College, provides coverage worldwide and allows students to seek care from any licensed provider, once the referral from Sarah Lawrence Health Services is made.
+At such times, the Student Health Insurance Plan sponsored by Sarah Lawrence College, provides coverage worldwide and allows students to seek care from any licensed provider, once the referral from Sarah Lawrence Health & Wellness Center is made.
 Students also have access to a nationwide Preferred Provider Network, as well as a national network of member pharmacies.

 When students use a preferred provider, their out-of-pocket expenses can be limited as students’ coinsurance expenses are based on negotiated Preferred Provider fees.
 The Plan provides coverage for expenses relating to injury or sickness including diagnostic testing, lab and x-ray services, doctor visits, and prescription drugs.

 We encourage you to read the information provided and take the time to make an informed decision regarding your health coverage.
 If you have questions regarding the Student Health Insurance Plan, please contact University Health Plans, Inc. at 1-800-437-6448.